 About Melanoma » Educate Yourself

-Those at higher risk for skin cancer (fair skin, red or blonde hair and light eyes, history of sunburn/excessive UV radiation exposure, having many or unusual moles, family or personal history of melanoma, weakened immune system) may consider discussing the benefits of regular skin examinations with their dermatologist or health care provider.
+Those at higher risk for skin cancer (fair skin, red or blonde hair and light eyes, history of sunburn/excessive UV radiation exposure, having many or unusual moles, family or personal history of melanoma, weakened immune system) should consider discussing the benefits of regular skin examinations with their dermatologist or healthcare provider.

 Download our ABCDEs for your monthly skin check.